Louis Rossmann

-Rossmann rose in popularity with his YouTube channel showing his repairs to provide as an educational resource, frequently live streaming repairs on YouTube and Vimeo.
-On his YouTube channel, he also uploads tutorials on life, business practices, real estate, and right to repair videos.
-He also owns a channel on Odysee, uploading the same content there and on his YouTube channel.
+Rossmann owns a YouTube channel that showcases his repairs as an educational resource, and also frequently live-streams repairs on YouTube and Vimeo.
+On his YouTube channel, he also uploads videos on life, business practices, real estate, and right to repair.
+He also owns a channel on Odysee, which mirrors the content on his YouTube channel.
 Rossmann has actively campaigned for right to repair legislation to be passed in multiple city and state legislatures.
-In August 2022, Rossmann announced his move to Austin, Texas, to work for tech independence organization FUTO; the repair business will follow in 2023.
+In August 2022, Rossmann announced his move to Austin, Texas, to work for tech independence organization FUTO; his repair business followed in 2023.

 Campaigns

+Criticism of Apple

 On October 8, 2018, CBC News ran an investigative piece on Apple's business practices surrounding repair of their devices.
-They went undercover in an Apple store with a malfunctioning MacBook Pro looking for a quote on repair.
-They explained that the screen was simply black and they couldn't see anything on the screen.
-The Apple store quoted a customer in their undercover video $1200 for a logic board replacement, explaining that the liquid contact indicators (LCIs) had turned red and would only be that way when in contact with any type of liquid.
+They went undercover in an Apple Store with a malfunctioning MacBook Pro looking for a quote on repair.
+They explained that the screen was simply black, and they could not see anything on it.
+The Apple Store quoted a customer in their undercover video $1,200 for a logic board replacement, explaining that the liquid contact indicators (LCIs) had been triggered, which would only happen if they had been in contact with any type of liquid.
 They concluded the whole logic board needed to be swapped out, in addition to the top case.
-When taken to Rossmann's repair shop, Rossmann explained that there was no liquid damage, and that simple room humidity likely set off the LCIs.
+When the machine was taken to Rossmann's repair shop, Rossmann explained that there was no liquid damage, and that simple room humidity likely set off the LCIs.
 He also explained that a pin that connected the MacBook Pro's backlight was simply not seated properly.
 After seating the pin properly, the MacBook Pro was seen working again.
 Rossmann explained his repair shop would likely not charge for simply re-seating the backlight pin.
 He has also spoken and testified in right to repair hearings in Boston, Maine, Washington state, and Nebraska.
+Rossmann has criticized the design of the third-generation MacBook Air.
+He notes that the fan is not positioned above the CPU, nor connected to it via any radiator circuit, calling it a "placebo fan" which can easily lead to overheating and damage.

+In July 2021, Apple co-founder Steve Wozniak endorsed Rossmann's right-to-repair efforts and called for open sourcing in a Cameo video requested by Rossmann.
+Wozniak spoke about how electronic devices used to come with schematics, allowing anyone with the expertise to repair, if not improve, their devices, and credited this openness for the success of the Apple II.
+In January 2025, Rossmann founded the Consumer Action Taskforce Wiki, later renamed to the Consumer Rights Wiki, as a means to document consumer rights violations for the general public and consumers to read.